mberth/userbin-ruby/README.md

 ### Pairing

-Before your users can protect their account with two-factor authentication, they will need to pair their their preferred way of authenticating.
+Before your users can protect their account with two-factor authentication, they will need to pair their preferred way of authenticating.
 The [Pairing API](https://api.userbin.com/#pairings) lets users add, verify, and remove authentication channels.
 Only *verified* pairings are valid for authentication.

 #### Pairing with Google Authenticator